RareSkills/blog/ethereum-contract-creation-code/ethereum-contract-creation-code.md

 Let's look at the runtime code in detail

-Since this is a solidity contract we can divide this into the executable bytecode and contract metadata as explained earlier
+Since this is a Solidity contract we can divide this into the executable bytecode and contract metadata as explained earlier

 ```evm-bytecode
 Runtime code := 0x608060405236601c57600080546001600160a01b03191633179055005b600080fdfe